hpc/charliecloud/doc/ch-run.rst

 * :code:`ch-convert` directly from :code:`ch-image` or another builder to a directory.

-* Charliecloud's tarball workflow: build or pull the image, :code:`ch-convert` it to a tarball, transfer the tarball to the target system, then :code:`ch-convert` the tarball to a directory.
+* Charliecloud’s tarball workflow: build or pull the image, :code:`ch-convert` it to a tarball, transfer the tarball to the target system, then :code:`ch-convert` the tarball to a directory.